Buxdehuda/strato-certbot/README.md

 ## Docker

-The Dockerfile wraps these hook scripts into a certbot runtime
+The Dockerfile wraps these hook scripts into a certbot runtime.
+The result is a volume with certificates.

 ### Setup

+Change into the `docker` directory.

 Edit and copy the certbot.env.sample to certbot.env